 ...the University curriculum?

 We are enthusiastic about sharing our expertise with students and offer a number of courses of interest to non-science and non-biology concentrators.
-“Diversity of Life”, taught each fall semester by Professor Jim Kellner, introduces central concepts in ecology and evolutionary biology and is popular with both non-science students and those planning to focus in EEB.
+“Diversity of Life”, taught each fall semester by Professor Jim Kellner, introduces central concepts in ecology and evolutionary biology and is popular with both non-science students and those planning to focus in EEOB.
 Ecology forms a critical part of the expertise required to understand and address the current crisis of rapid environmental change.
 To that end, many of our courses provide important insight into environmental concerns and complement environmental studies courses that focus on environmental policy issues.
-EEB Faculty, along with those in the Institute at Brown for Environment and Society (IBES) and the Department of Earth, Environment and Planetary Sciences (DEEPS), are the major contributors to instruction in environmental science and the Environmental Science concentration at Brown.
+EEOB Faculty, along with those in the Institute at Brown for Environment and Society (IBES) and the Department of Earth, Environment and Planetary Sciences (DEEPS), are the major contributors to instruction in environmental science and the Environmental Science concentration at Brown.
 In addition, EEB faculty offer courses in interdisciplinary programs that span biology and other units on campus, such as Computational Biology and Biomedical Engineering.